 It's a lot nicer parking and setting up in the daylight.
 Be sure to allow for delays that seem to occur during the day

 - At least every hour or two, stop and stretch a bit whether you really think you need to or not.

 As we've gotten older, we find that if we don't stop at least this often, we'll be very stiff and know it when we get in bed at night.

 - If you have the time, avoid the Interstates when you can.

 The small towns you'll go through taking the old highways will add a lot of variety to your day and make the time go faster.
 There's also very little traffic on most of the old highways making the drive much less intense and stressful.

-I actually wrote an entire article about this last year that you might want to check out.
+I actually wrote an entire article about this a while back that you might want to check out.
 It's entitled Enjoy Your Drive and Avoid the Highways.